stillbigjosh/stillbigjosh.github.io/writeups/goad-writeup.md

 - Attacks driven from the home PC over WireGuard (no in-range Kali VM), which frees RAM for Elastic and keeps attack tooling on hardware you already know
 - Full isolation from any other range on the same host, reached over WireGuard from a laptop or the home PC

-**Hardware target:** a mini PC with 24 GB RAM and a Ryzen 7 6800U (an integrated GPU, no discrete GPU).
+**Hardware target:** a mini PC with Ryzen 7 6800U (an integrated GPU, no discrete GPU).
 Storage over 200 GB SSD.

 **Software baseline:** Proxmox 9.1.6 host at `192.168.1.100`, Ludus v2 installed and healthy, an existing user (`stillbigjosh`) with a personal "Development and testing Range" already installed, that is currently powered off.